marijnh/Eloquent-JavaScript/07_robot.md

 up parcels when it comes to them, and delivers them when it arrives at their destination.

-The automaton must decide, at each point, where it will go next.
+The automaton must decide, at each point, where to go next.
 It has finished its task when all parcels have been delivered.

 {{index simulation, "virtual world"}}

-To be able to simulate this process, we must define a virtual world that can model it.
+To be able to simulate this process, we must define a virtual world that can describe it.
 This model tell us where the robot is and where the parcels are.
-When the robot has decided to move somewhere, it should be possible to update the model to reflect the new situation.
+When the robot has decided to move somewhere, we need to update the model to reflect the new situation.

-If you're thinking in terms of ((object-oriented programming)), your first impulse is probably to start defining objects for the various elements in the world.
+If you're thinking in terms of ((object-oriented programming)), your first impulse might be to start defining objects for the various elements in the world.
 A ((class)) for the robot, one for a parcel, maybe one for places.
 These could then hold properties that describe their current ((state)), such as the pile of parcels at a location,